fedora-copr/fedora-copr.github.io/_posts/2025-12-01-migrating-copr-results-to-pulp.md

 Our current storage is a RAID array of block devices with the Ext4 filesystem.
 For various reasons, AWS block devices larger than 16TB are either hard to maintain or expensive.
-We plan to solve this problem by migrating to an S3 object storage and Pulp, which is a mature solution for managing software repositories.
+We plan to solve this problem by migrating to an S3 object storage and Pulp, which is a mature and [durable-by-default][durability] solution for managing software repositories.

 We have already migrated all Copr team projects to Pulp to dogfood the integration on ourselves, and we have already migrated [one large project][indi]